Rochester Rhinos: 2017–2023

-On November 30, 2017, the Rhinos announced that they would go on hiatus.
+On November 30, 2017, the Rhinos announced that they would go on hiatus to seek additional funding.
 After almost a year of silence the team announced that it planned to move to the new third division league USL League One and return to the field in 2020.
 Moreover, the team announced that it had reached a deal with the City to vacate Marina Auto Stadium and stated it would be searching a site to build a new stadium.
 Towards the end of the first USL League One season, the Rhinos' President Pat Ercoli announced on Uncle Sam's Soccer Podcast that due to delays and pacing of the development of the Rhinos' new stadium that the team would likely sit out the 2020 season and relaunch in 2021.

-On November 30, 2017, the team announced that they would not play in 2018 while additional funding was sought.
-On August 22, 2018, it was announced that the club would pursue a new stadium location and attempt to join USL League One.

 In June 2021, Jamie Vardy was announced as co-owner of the franchise and intends to field a team for the 2022 season.
-Lee Tucker, who was the project leader at Vardy’s successful V9 Academy – which gave opportunities to non-league players in England seeking to break into the professional game, will be appointed Sporting Director.
+Lee Tucker, who was the project leader at Vardy’s successful V9 Academy – which gave opportunities to non-League players in England seeking to break into the professional game, will be appointed Sporting Director.
+While it was originally announced that Jamie Vardy had "bought a minority stake" and given "significant investment", it was later confirmed that he was given his ownership stake as a publicity stunt.

 On September 1, 2021, it was announced that the club had gone through an extensive makeover as part of the club’s rebirth, the Rhinos had a complete rebrand to Rochester New York FC or RNYFC for short, and had a new logo introduced.
 The new club badge features an abstract rendering of Rochester's High Falls waterfall.

 The club returned to play in 2022, and were the only independent club in the new MLS Next Pro league.
 They made the playoffs but were eliminated in the quarterfinals.
 On March 10, 2023, Rochester New York FC withdrew from MLS Next Pro and ceased operations citing an "unsustainable business model".